 A kitchen renovation in St Kilda typically runs $28,000 to $65,000.
 Standard scope (flat-pack cabinetry, laminate benchtop, ceramic tile) starts at $28,000 to $40,000.
 Mid-spec (semi-custom cabinetry, 20mm stone benchtop, porcelain tile) runs $40,000 to $55,000.
 Grand villa layouts and heritage-sensitive detailing can add to cost.
 We give you a written fixed-price quote after a site visit, not an estimate from photos.

-Yes. gutted. is a VBA registered building practitioner (Victorian Building Authority) and fully insured for domestic building work in Victoria.
+Yes. gutted. is a BPC registered building practitioner (Building and Plumbing Commission) and fully insured for domestic building work in Victoria.
 We provide our registration details before you sign anything.

 A rough scope is all we need.
 We come to you, look at the job, and give you a written fixed-price quote.
 We do not price from photos.